 How Does the Water Cycle Affect Weather and Climate?

-Let me begin with an astonishing information – the Earth’s water is constantly in movement.
+Let me begin with astonishing information – the Earth’s water is constantly in motion.
 Did you know that?
-This movement is accomplished by its change of state that is from liquid to vapor, vapor to solid ice and solid ice to liquid again.
+This movement is accomplished by changing the state from liquid to vapor, vapor to solid ice, and solid ice to liquid again.

 Now, you might ask where this water cycle starts from.
 Generally speaking, it is more like a loop and a continuous process.
 That is, there is no specific starting point.

 Let’s begin with the oceans, the largest water bodies in the world.
-The oceans contain the most amount of the water in the Earth.
+The oceans contain the most amount of water on the Earth.

-There’s one important thing you should know before we get further in to water cycle.
-The sun is the driving force in water cycle.
+There’s one important thing you should know before we get further into the water cycle.
+The sun is the driving force in the water cycle.

 In the sky, where the temperature is relatively cooler, this water vapor is condensed.
 And they form clouds.
 These clouds are drifted around the world with air currents.